mark-jordanovic-lewis/general_app_template/README.md

-# SinageStore
+# To Be Continued....
-Developed for a code test interview stage
+Developed for a code test interview stage -
 ## Pre-requisites
 - ruby - I'm on 2.6.1 but nothing magic is going on
 - rails - whichever ruby gems happen to be using right now...